The Three Stages of Menopause?

 Hot Flashes & Friends: Those delightful hot flashes may reach their peak during menopause.
 Think of them as your body's way of reminding you that things are getting real.

-More Symptoms: Vaginal dryness, decreased libido, insomnia, and weight gain may become part of the package.
+More Symptoms: Vaginal dryness, decreased or increased libido, insomnia, and weight gain may become part of the package.
 It’s like getting a "Congratulations!
 You’ve hit menopause!" care package, except the goodies are things no one asked for.

 The big deal: You’ve officially said goodbye to periods (hallelujah!).
 However, the hormonal shifts can intensify some symptoms that started in perimenopause.

-3. Postmenopause: The New Normal
+Postmenopause: The New Normal

 Postmenopause is the stage after you’ve passed the one-year period-free mark.
 This is your new phase of life, where you are no longer producing much estrogen, but the intense symptoms (like hot flashes) may begin to ease.